-- Bump information to a cover letter, but keep points short, sharp, and focussed.
+- Bump information into a cover letter, but keep points short, sharp, and focused.
 This article will help you write a great cover letter.

 - Write less for older roles.
 For each role before your current one, a short paragraph and 3 to 5 bullet points will work well.

 - Write even less for much older roles.
 Cut the number of lines and bullets down as you work backward.
-Sometimes, one-liners rock on older roles.
+Sometimes, one-liners rock in older roles.

 - Concentrate on achievements.
 Readers like results, not endless lists of responsibilities they could guess.

 - Use a professional template.
 An extra side column helps to condense information and focus attention.
 Choose a template style that’s right for you and check out our wide range of professional templates.

 - Quantify things.
 Numbers and percentages show scale and context.
 They take less space than explanatory words.